fditraglia/fditraglia.github.io/research.md

 ## In Progress
 - A History of Violence: Forced Displacement and De Facto Land Reform in Rural Colombia (with Camilo Garcia-Jimeno)
-- A Bayesian Approach to Selecting Asset Pricing Factors (with Irina Pimenova)
 - Estimating the Effects of Online Discussions on Student Performance (with Aislinn Bohren and Petra Todd)